 - Matthew 23:23

-Because the Jews gave significant meaning to different numbers, is the reason why one tenth or 10% was an important symbolic portion to give to the Lord.
-The number ten represented wholeness, fulfillment, ripeness, readiness, completeness.
-To give 10% was a mature, complete, full amount to offer to the Lord.
-This represented the idea that your gift, your thanks, your offering was itself complete, mature and whole because when you gave a tenth you knew you had given what God had commanded and did not second guess yourself in the practice of giving.
+Because the Jews gave significant meaning to different numbers, one tenth or 10 percent was an important symbolic portion offered to the Lord.
+The number ten represented wholeness, fulfillment, ripeness, readiness or completeness.
+Therefore, ten percent was a mature, complete and full offering to the Lord.
+The idea was that your gift, your thanks, your offering was itself complete, mature and whole because when you gave a tenth you knew you had given what God had commanded and did not second guess yourself in the practice of giving.

 The Meaning of the Gift in the Old Testament

-The fact that they gave the first 10% portion of their crops, fruit, herds (represented their wealth) was done to signify an important idea.
-In Exodus 19:5 God say that, "For all the earth is mine."
+The fact that the Jews gave the first 10 percent portion of their crops, fruit, herds (which represented their wealth) was done to signify an important idea.
+In Exodus 19:5 God said, "... all the earth is mine."

 Now then, if you will indeed obey My voice and keep My covenant, then you shall be My own possession among all the peoples, for all the earth is Mine;